auth0/docs/articles/tokens/guides/configure-refresh-token-rotation.md

     The concept of *leeway* is to avoid concurrency issues when exchanging the Rotating Refresh Token multiple times within a given timeframe.
 During the leeway window which is configurable on a per second basis, the breach detection features don't apply and therefore a new rotating Refresh Token is issued.
 Only the previous token can be reused, meaning if the second to last one is exchanged, the breach detection will apply.
     :::

-## Revoke Refresh Tokens and re-use detection
+## Refresh Tokens and re-use detection

-If a previously invalidated token is used, the entire set of Refresh Tokens issued since that invalidated token was issued will be immediately revoked, requiring the end-user to re-authenticate.
+If a previously invalidated token is used, the entire set of Refresh Tokens issued since that invalidated token was issued will immediately be revoked, requiring the end-user to re-authenticate.

 - Use the `/oauth/revoke` endpoint to revoke a Refresh Token.